 If I’m being completely honest, barbecue is not our first choice of a meal when we are home.
 We save it up for places like Buxton Hall in Asheville, Lewis Barbecue in Charleston, or when traveling to Texas, more up and coming places like Truth Barbecue.
 Of course we have made the rounds at Franklin Barbecue, La Barbecue, etc.

 What is a weakness or opportunity of Charlotte barbecue?

 Thanks to Garren for being our first guinea pig for this series.
+For more about Jon G’s BBQ, check out their Instagram or Facebook page.
 If you know of a pitmaster who we should feature next, let us know!